-Family and Consumer Sciences Education Certificate
+Graduate Certificate in Family & Consumer Sciences Education

 The Family and Consumer Sciences graduate certificate equips educators with the knowledge and skills to empower individuals, families, and communities to enhance their quality of life as they manage the challenges of living and working in a diverse global society.
 The coursework in this 18-credit program reflects dynamic field of FCS by including coursework in the various content areas while blending research with practical applications.